ideasawakened/ideasawakened.github.io/_posts/2021-12-12-how-to-access-private-fields-with-rtti-to-give-trestclient-an-onreceivedata-event.md

 ## Summary

 As demonstrated, you can use RTTI to obtain access to private fields in another class which allows you to break the normal encapsulation rules.
 We all know that if you break rules in life then you can certainly be expected to pay a price for your actions at some point in the future.
 If you are accessing the internals of a class, you should not be surprised when you have to deal with breaking code changes in the future as implementation details can change without notice as long as the public interface does not change

+## Update:
+This workaround is no longer required in later versions of Delphi as they have addded `OnReceiveData` and `OnReceivedDataEx` events to work with directly.